idlab-discover/rsql-utils/README.md

 }
 ```

-**Note**: adding a companion object and extending from `BuilderCompanion` is required.
-This allows us to supply your query class with a `create()` function that returns a dynamic proxy for your interface that implements all the property functions.
+**Note**: adding a companion object and extending from `BuilderCompanion` allows us to supply your query class with a `create()` function that returns a dynamic proxy for your interface that implements all the property functions.

 You can now start building RSQL style queries in a type-safe manner: